VisualMeaning/sheet-to-triples/README.md

   Output triples to create and be added to model.
 * `non_unique: List[str_predicate, ...]`

   Normally triples are assumed unique for the first two items in each triple (subject predicate).
 If multiple triples have the same subject-predicate pairing, the oldest triple will be dropped and replaced with the newest one.
 By adding a predicate to `non_unique` it is treated as non-unique, and only duplicates of the full `(subject, predicate, object)` triple will be dropped.
+* `allow_empty_subject: bool`

+  By default, an exception is raised if any triple does not have a subject.
+If this flag is set to `True` instead that triple is just omitted from the output.

 ## Findings